Faces and maximizer subsets of highest weight modules: Main results and literature survey

-The final application is ``dual" to Theorem \ref{T1} in the following sense: Theorem \ref{T1} identifies a ``largest parabolic subgroup of symmetries" given a highest weight module.
+Our second application is ``dual'' to Theorem \ref{T1} in the following sense: Theorem \ref{T1} identifies a ``largest parabolic subgroup of symmetries'' given a highest weight module.
 Dually, it is possible to identify a largest and a smallest highest weight module, given a parabolic group of symmetries.